keptn-contrib/artifacthub/githubaction/0.1.0/README.md

             curl -X POST "${{ secrets.KEPTN_API_URL }}/v1/event" -H "Content-Type: application/json" -H "accept: application/json" -H "x-token: ${{ secrets.KEPTN_API_TOKEN }}" -d "$json"
     ```

-1. With those steps done, Keptn will trigger a GitHub Action whenever an `mysequence.triggered` event occurs.
-To test this example setup:
+1. With those steps done, Keptn will trigger a GitHub Action whenever an `mytask-interactive.triggered` event occurs.
+To test this example, you need to send in an `mysequence.triggered` event to start the sequence.

   * Create a file called `triggered-event.json` with the following contents:
       ```